aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picformatoption/_index.md

 ```

-Gets or sets the top offset for stretching picture.
+the top offset for stretching picture.

 **Returns:**
 double